tigerkey10/bioinfo.github.io/_posts/2024-09-20-logical_writing1.md

 ---
-title : "[Logical Writing Study 01] Subject : Should Generative A.I. be regulated by law?" excerpt : "Logical Writing Study & Training"
+title : "[Logical Writing Study 01] Subject : Should Generative A.I.
+Be Regulated by Law?" excerpt : "Logical Writing Study & Training"

 categories :